mpekchri/SymfonyRabbitMQ/docs/docs/settings.md

 # Configuring Symfony with RabbitMQ & Doctrine

-This section describes the necessary configuration of a Symfony 4 project, in order to use it along with a RabbitMQ queue and an Object relational mapper (ORM), known as Doctrine.
+This section describes the necessary configuration of a Symfony 4 project, in order to use it along with a RabbitMQ and an Object relational mapper (ORM), known as Doctrine.

 ## Symfony 4 Project Structure
-When building a new Symfony 4 project using the command
+When building a new Symfony 4 project using the command:

     symfony new <project_name>